kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0099 Security control of air traffic.md

 \(4\) Operating at true airspeed of less than 180 knots in the Guam ADIZ.

-\(c\) An FAA ATC center may exempt the following operations from this subpart (except §99.7) on a local basis only, with the concurrence of the U.S. military commanders concerned, or pursuant to an agreement with a U.S. Federal security or intelligence agency:
+\(c\) An FAA ATC center may exempt the following operations from this subpart (except [[Volume 2/F Air traffic and general operating rules/0099 Security control of air traffic.md#§99.7   Special security instructions.|§99.7]]) on a local basis only, with the concurrence of the U.S. military commanders concerned, or pursuant to an agreement with a U.S. Federal security or intelligence agency:

 \(1\) Aircraft operations that are conducted wholly within the boundaries of an ADIZ and are not currently significant to the air defense system.